preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/analytics/index.rst

 Analytics (Matomo) settings
 =============================================

-**This option is available in Omnia 7.5.
-Work on the page is ongoing.**

 Pre requisite: To use Matomo analytics, the tenant feature "Analytics core setup" must be activated, and for a business profile, the feature "Create new analytics website in Matomo" must be activated.

 No set up at tenant level is required.